TQRG/crowbar-maven-plugin/README.md

 To circumvent this, you can add your JVM options in crowbar's `argLine` parameter.

 The [`ExpectedException`](http://junit.org/apidocs/org/junit/rules/ExpectedException.html) `@Rule` for Junit4 is not currently supported.

+## License

+Distributed under the GNU LESSER GENERAL PUBLIC LICENSE - see LICENSE.txt for further details.